15 Warning Signs You’re Dealing with a Toxic Person

 15 Signs a Person is Toxic to Your Life

 You’ll often find yourself on the defense without really understanding why.
-You will get accusations or questions that don’t make any sense to you or seemingly come out of nowhere.
+You will get accusations or questions that don’t make sense to you or seemingly come out of nowhere.

 2. You are wrong and they are right all the time.

-They will go to great extremes to be right, including changing facts or challenging your memories.
+They will go to great extremes to be correct, including changing facts or challenging your memories.
 Toxic people do not readily admit when they have made a mistake, miscalculated something, or misspoken.
-(Learn more about how toxic people poison the well when they want to discredit others.)

 3. They disregard your boundaries.

 Your personal boundaries are the barriers that you set to separate yourself from the world around you.
 Your boundaries help define you and ensure that you are protected from people who are hurtful, disrespectful, and invasive.
-People with healthy boundaries know their own limits and can express themselves.
+People with healthy boundaries know their limits and can express themselves.
 However, people with unhealthy boundaries pull on you in aggressive ways and don’t know when to stop.

 4. They are habitually dishonest.

-They might do it because they have very low self-esteem and they are trying to give it a boost, or perhaps it’s their way of getting what they want.
+They might do it because they have very low self-esteem, and they are trying to give it a boost, or perhaps it’s their way of getting what they want.
 If a toxic person is telling you an elaborate story, you can typically assume that it is only a half-truth.

 5. They don’t apologize.